 Editor’s rating: 4.9 | Avg. rating online: 4.7

 Litter Robot Open-Air automatic litter box is the top innovation and rated as the best self cleaning litter box according to thousands of customers reviews.
 The cleaning mechanism remains the same as previous versions—a rotating globe that sifts the litter, dropping the waste into a lined bottom drawer.

-The Open-Air adds great features, such as a full indicator light that will display when the waste drawer is full, an automatic blue night light that turns on when dark, helping cats to orientate at night, especially elderly cats.
-Litter Robot III also adds a control panel lockout, adjustable wait time and 8-hour sleep mode.
+The Open-Air adds great features, such as a full indicator light that will display when the waste drawer is full, and an automatic blue night light that turns on when dark, helping cats to orientate at night, especially elderly cats.
+Litter-Robot III also adds a control panel lockout, adjustable wait time, and 8-hour sleep mode.
 Note: (You can get $25 off the retail price, keep scrolling down to see the details).

-Great News!
-The Open Air is now available with “Connect” WiFi and Smartphone connectivity.
-Click Connect to see my exclusive hands-on review showing all the new features of the Litter Robot 4, ideal for multi-cat use, and get $50 Off your purchase!
+GREAT NEWS The Litter-Robot 4 is available now!
+Click my Litter Robot 4 Review to see my exclusive hands-on review showing all the new features of the Litter Robot 4, ideal for multi-cat use, and get $50 Off your purchase!

 - Fully self-cleaning litter box, no more scooping

-- Larger upward facing entry gives cats an ‘Open Air’ feeling
+- A larger upward-facing entry gives cats an ‘Open Air’ feeling

 - Adjustable wait time 3-7-15 min